bradwestfall/webdevphoenix/contribute.md

 ### YAML Variables

-> Note that strings only need to be in quotes in some cases, see below
+> Note that quote marks for strings are optional in YAML but might be required for some values

 #### layout
 Must be "company_profile"<br>